Impression And Mouth Preparation

 • They require extreme care, effort, and patience on the part of the dentist

-• The intelligent and understanding category in this class can be best type of patient
+• The intelligent and understanding category in this class can be the best type of patient

-• But for those lacking the same, extra time should be spent in education and treatment started only after an understanding is achieved
+• But for those lacking the same, extra time should be spent on education, and treatment started only after an understanding is achieved

 Question 6.
-House’s classification of the mental attitude of patients.
+The house’s classification of the mental attitude of patients.

 Answer: